UadKLab/CLIPPER-2.0/README.md

 - [ ] Add heatmap with cleavage site specificity to complement logos
 - [ ] Add pycache to git ignore
 - [ ] Create github issues instead of writing things to do here
+- [ ] Add cleavage environemnt length as argument (right now is only 4)